-The Heart South Vein Center provides diagnosis and treatment for venous disease with minimally –invasive vein procedures, resulting in less pain and quicker recovers for patients.
-We offer a multi-faceted approach which produces the best possible results.
+At Heart South Vascular Institute provides diagnosis and treatment for a venous disease with minimally –invasive vein procedures, resulting in less pain and quicker recovers for patients.
+We offer a multi-faceted approach that produces the best possible results.

 Vein Center Services

 - Duplex Ultrasound

 - Acute DVT treatment

 Our Vein Center Providers

 The legs contain valves that open and close to help return the blood to the heart.
 Venous disease also is known as venous reflux or insufficiency, occurs when these valves become dysfunctional, damaged, or weak.
 When this happens, the flow of blood no longer moves toward the heart but instead falls backward causing the veins to stretch, swell and twist.

 If the disease is left untreated, varicose veins can progress to become CVI with symptoms that worsen over time.
 Fortunately, diagnosing and treating this disease early can halt its progression.

 One of the most common and visible signs of venous disease is spider veins, which appear as small, purplish, or blue clusters of veins on the leg.
 Spider veins typically do not cause discomfort, but if they become painful, it is important to meet with a physician who is qualified in the diagnosis and treatment of venous disease.